Find Background Info

 InterLibrary Loan (ILL)

-InterLibrary Loan is a service where patrons of one library can borrow books and other materials and, access journal articles that are owned by another library.
+InterLibrary Loan is a service where patrons of one library can borrow books and other materials, and access journal articles that are owned by another

 Search InterLibrary Loan (ILL)